 I have several Magnolia trees around my home.
-In the spirit of using what you have around you and knowing your natural landscape, I wanted to look into the properties of Magnolia trees, their folklore, and any correspondences I could find online (plus come up with some of my own).
+In the spirit of using what you have around you and knowing your natural landscape, I wanted to look into the properties of Magnolia trees and Magnolia magic.
+This includes their folklore, and any correspondences I could find online (plus come up with some of my own).

 What is a Magnolia Tree?

 Magnolia trees are a genus of tree that contain about 210 different flowering species of plants.
 It is named after French botanist Pierre Magnol.
 One thing that I find absolutely fascinating about Magnolia trees is that they are ancient!
 Fossilized specimens of one type of Magnolia have been found dating to 20 million years ago!
 Magnolia trees were around before the evolution of bees and it is theorized that the Magnolia tree adapted to allow for pollination by beetles because of this!
 Magnolias are spreading, evergreen, or deciduous trees or shrubs.
 They have large fragrant flowers that can be bowl-shaped or star-shaped.
 The flowers also come in shades of white, pink, purple, green, or yellow.
 In deciduous species, the blooms often appear before the leaves in Spring.

 I don’t quite know what species of Magnolia they planted in my yard when they built the house, but they haven’t flowered yet!
 I am definitely excited to see the color and shape of the flowers when they do bloom and blossom.